brentlintner/linus/TRACKER.md

     * $compact command runs same method as auto compact (but removes all files?)
     * Now $reset will clear the conversation history and file references, then re-initialize the database and llm prompt will be updated automatically as usual
     * Remove Files table as we won't use it anymore for now
+    * NOTE: ensure db is saved for linus message (or is it just the debug tmp file not saving immediately?)

 * File Split / EOF Handling
     * When adding parts only look for a single \n after metadata header (so we don't lose indentation)